xzsun/sxzforanova/README.md

 # sxzforanova
-After downloading the file, it can be installed locally in R and can be used.
+download these files, then Decompress， the file called "sxzforanova_0.1.0.tar.gz", can be installed locally in R and can be used.